Photodynamic Therapy With Visudyne (verteporfin)

 You will have follow-up visits so your doctor can monitor you and ensure that there are no complications and that you’re healing properly.
 Tell your doctor if you experience anything out of the ordinary, like redness, severe pain, swelling, or worsening vision.

-Is PDT appropriate for you?
+Is PDT right for you?

 If you have wet AMD, ask your doctor whether PDT is a treatment option for you.
 They can tell you more about the procedure, the risks and benefits, and whether you’re a candidate for it.
 It is not a cure for AMD, and it is not meant to be a long-term solution.
 Since the effects of the laser are often temporary, you may require repeat procedures.